-LABEL DESCRIPTION Time and Date Setu пр First ~ Fifth Time Server Address Select an NTP time server from the drop-down list box.
-Otherwise, select Other and enter the IP address or URL (up to 29 extended ASCII characters in length) of your time server.
+LABEL DESCRIPTION Current Date This field displays the date of your VMG.
+Each time you reload this page, the VMG synchronizes the date with the time server.
+Time and Date Setup First ~ Fifth Time Select an NTP time server from the drop-down list box.
+Server Address Otherwise, select Other and enter the IP address or URL (up to 29 extended ASCII characters in length) of your time server.
 Select None if you don't want to configure the time server.
 Check with your ISP/network administrator if you are unsure of this information.
 Time Zone Time zone Choose the time zone of your location.
 This will set the time difference between your time zone and Greenwich Mean Time (GMT).
 Daylight Savings Daylight Saving Time is a period from late spring to early fall when many countries set their clocks ahead of normal local time by one hour to give more daytime light in the evening.
-State Select Enable if you use Daylight Saving Time.
+Active Select Enable if you use Daylight Saving Time.
 Start Rule Configure the day and time when Daylight Saving Time starts if you enabled Daylight Saving.
 You can select a specific date in a particular month or a specific day of a specific week in a particular month.
 The Time field uses the 24 hour format.
 Here are a couple of examples: Daylight Saving Time starts in most parts of the United States on the second Sunday of March.
 Each time zone in the United States starts using Daylight Saving Time at 2 A.M. local time.
 So in the United States, set the day to Second , Sunday , the month to March and the time to 2 in the Hour field.
 Daylight Saving Time starts in the European Union on the last Sunday of March.
 All of the time zones in the European Union start using Daylight Saving Time at the same moment (1 A.M.
 GMT or UTC).
-So in the European Union you would set the day to Last , Sunday and the month to March .
+So in the European Union you would set the day to Last, Sunday and the month to March.
 The time you select in the o'clock field depends on your time zone.
 In Germany for instance, you would select 2 in the Hour field because Germany's time zone is one hour ahead of GMT or UTC (GMT+1).
 End Rule Configure the day and time when Daylight Saving Time ends if you enabled Daylight Saving.
 You can select a specific date in a particular month or a specific day of a specific week in a particular month.
 The Time field uses the 24 hour format.
 Here are a couple of examples: Daylight Saving Time ends in the United States on the first Sunday of November.
 Each time zone in the United States stops using Daylight Saving Time at 2 A.M. local time.
 So in the United States you would set the day to First , Sunday , the month to November and the time to 2 in the Hour field.
 Daylight Saving Time ends in the European Union on the last Sunday of October.
 All of the time zones in the European Union stop using Daylight Saving Time at the same moment (1 A.M.
 GMT or UTC).
-So in the European Union you would set the day to Last , Sunday , and the month to October .
+So in the European Union you would set the day to Last, Sunday, and the month to October.
 The time you select in the o'clock field depends on your time zone.
 In Germany for instance, you would select 2 in the Hour field because Germany's time zone is one hour ahead of GMT or UTC (GMT+1).
 Apply Click Apply to save your changes.
+Cancel Click Cancel to exit this screen without saving.